vitocaputo/Cologne_Real_Estate_SQL_Analysis/Analysis.md

     makler
 ```

-- Houses in salq by neighborhood
+- Houses in sale by neighborhood
 ```sql
 SELECT
     stadtteil as neighborhood,